kmamal/node-sdl/README.md

 | `'yvyu'` | `SDL_PIXELFORMAT_YVYU` | packed mode: Y0+V0+Y1+U0 (1 plane) |
 | `'nv12'` | `SDL_PIXELFORMAT_NV12` | planar mode: Y + U/V interleaved (2 planes) |
 | `'nv21'` | `SDL_PIXELFORMAT_NV21` | planar mode: Y + V/U interleaved (2 planes) |

+### High-DPI

+On a high-dpi display, windows have more pixels that their `width` and `height` would indicate.
+On such systems `width` and `height` (and all other measurements such as `x` and `y`) are in "points".
+Points are abstract and don't have to correspond to pixels.
+If you need to know a window's width and height in pixels, you should use the `pixelWidth` and `pixelHeight` properties.
+You should be doing this always, since you don't know beforehand if your program will be running on a high-dpi system.

 ### sdl.video.displays